ericmjl/thesis/text/01-introduction.md

 Influenza A viruses are classically known by their subtypes, e.g. H1N1, H5N1, H3N2.
 The "H" stands for the hemagglutinin subtype, for which there are 16 canonically known ones (H1-H16).
 The "N" stands for the neuraminidase subtype, for which there are 9 canonically known ones (N1-N9).
 H17N10 and H18N11, two new subtypes that expand our canonical view of the number of viral subtypes, have been isolated from bats [@Wu:2014by].

 The hemagglutinin and neuraminidase are proteins expressed on the surface of the viral particle, and as such they are thought to be subject to immune selection and thus evolutionary pressure.
-This explains why there is such great diversity in the HA and NA genes.
+This is the best current explanation as to why there is such great diversity in the HA and NA genes, and less diversity in the internal genes (e.g. polymerase genes)

 ## Phylogenies